New Forensic Study Challenges Authenticity of Mozart's Thematic Catalogue

 Media Inquiries

-For further information or to discuss the findings, please reach out to:
+For further information, interviews, or to discuss the study's findings, please contact

 Dr. Luca Bianchini